raspberrypilearning/getting-started-crumble/en/step_5.md

-## Adding more Sparkles
+## More Sparkle with RGB colour code

 Now that we have one Sparkle working, let's add another one!
+This time we will use RGB (red, green and blue) values to set our Sparkle's colour.

 --- task ---